fizban007/Aperture4/docs/docsrc/1-framework.rst

 simulation data, e.g. fields and particles, while ``system`` refers to any module that works on the data, e.g. pushing particles or evolving fields.

-For lack of a better name, the :ref:`sim_environment` class is a coordinator that ties things together.
+For lack of a better name, the :ref:`sim_environment_impl` class is a coordinator that ties things together.
 It keeps a registry of systems and data components, and calls every system in order in a giant loop for the duration of the simulation.